Upcoming PA Events at South University, West Palm Beach

 The South University PA programs will revisit this policy and make additional changes if necessary in response to the COVID-19 pandemic.

 Clinical experiences should provide the applicant with a knowledge of and orientation to the presentation, signs, and symptoms of a variety of ill or injured patients.
-Preference is given to applicants with clinical experience that includes direct patient care.
+Although clinical experience is not required, preference is given to applicants who have direct patient care experience (i.e., care that involves personal interaction with patients such as: physical therapist, respiratory therapist, emergency medical technician/paramedic, nurse, or certified nursing assistant, or other similar professions).
 However, there is no requirement for a predetermined number of hours (or months) of health care experience to be earned by an applicant.

 Admissions Committee Selection Factors